 In the 1970s, International Plaza, one of Singapore’s largest integrated projects, was completed.
 It has 209 apartments, 559 offices, 192 strata shops, a parking garage, and a swimming pool.

-It is important to mention that due to the property’s current commercial zoning under the URA Master Plan 2019, there is no (ABSD) additional buyer’s stamp duty to pay, and foreign ownership is not restricted.
+Because of the property’s commercial zoning, there is no additional buyer’s stamp duty to pay, and foreign ownership is not restricted.

 It needs to mention that URA has rejected IP outline application for redevelopment into a 62-storey new development with maximum height of 280m and impressive 24.05 plot ratio under the Central Business District Incentive Scheme.